Domestic Violence and the Workplace Policy

 Benefits Administration; University Police Department (UPD); Employee Assistance Program (EAP); Employee Relations (ER); Equity, Diversity and Inclusion (EDI)

-- the number of employees who report domestic violence
+- Number of employees who report domestic violence

-- the number of employees who request information/services
+- Number of employees who request information or services

-- the number of referrals made to domestic violence service
+- Number of referrals made to domestic violence service providers

 - Review and update this policy as necessary.